johngithim/university/README.md

 # file Upload
 # color picker
 # Create a book action
-# Display the books to the HomePage 5:14:02
+# Display the books to the HomePage
+# seed DB 52124